serkannpolatt/serkannpolatt/README.md

 ## I'm a Husband, Father, Developer, and Teacher!
 - 🔭 I’m currently working on a [VS Code Course][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything :)
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to software :)

 ### Connect with me: